linkdd/phase-currentcost/README.md

 Examples:

-To see the current consumption on Current cost (or redirect stdout to a file to keep a log) use:
+To see the current consumption on Current cost on stdout use:

-    currentcost myvariable mysite

-More explicit name and choose Current Cost USB port connection:

     currentcost electric_meter liogen_home --tty-port /dev/currentcost

+**IDEA: PUT CONSOLE OUTPUT AS AN EXAMPLE**

 With rabbitMQ message over the network:

     currentcost electric_meter liogen_home --tty-port /dev/currentcost --rabbitMQ-credential admin:password -v

+**IDEA: PUT CONSOLE OUTPUT AS AN EXAMPLE**

 Development process